nauam/Courses/docs/manual/configuration-mgmt/configmgmt.md

 ## BETA Notes

-On initial QW Control build/boot all configuration items are still written to the traditional file based configuration files.
+On initial Rundeck build/boot all configuration items are still written to the traditional file based configuration files.
 In order to use this feature configuration settings must be written in this Configuration Management GUI, then removed from the file based configurations.
 File based configurations will take precedence over database configuration.

 All setting values are done in String format for this release.
 If a setting is expecting a Boolean value please use `true` or `false`.